maxime1992/my-dev.to/blog-posts/next-level-data-privacy/part-1-next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home/next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home.md

 Now that Authelia is configured, let's expose it through a given subdomain.
 For this, thanks to all the templates that SWAG has, it's really easy for most apps that we want to add!

-In this case, copy `swag/config/nginx/proxy-confs/authelia.subdomain.conf.sample` to `swag/config/nginx/site-confs` and rename `authelia.subdomain.conf.sample` to `authelia.subdomain.conf`.
+In this case, rename`swag/config/nginx/proxy-confs/authelia.subdomain.conf.sample` to `authelia.subdomain.conf`.

 Restart both services with `docker compose down && docker compose up -d` then go to https://authelia.yourdomain.duckdns.org and...